 Most prominent NL value chains

-- potential opportunities: The Brazilian Ministry of Health has prioritised digital transformation through DATASUS and the public and private sector are investing in HIMMS, EMRs and interoperability between hospitals.
+• Potential opportunities: In 2020, the Brazilian Ministry of Health launched the Brazilian National Digital Health strategy which prioritises digital transformation through DATASUS and the public and private sector are investing in HIMMS, EMRs and interoperability between hospitals and healthcare insurers.
+During the pandemic consolidation in hospital groups has started.
+Brazil has an enormous amount of hospitals and consolidation will make the landscape somewhat more clear.
 Furthermore, multiple, large-scale telemedicine initiatives have been deployed and are developing further.
 Lastly, Brazil needs human capital to implement and manage its growing electronic health infrastructure.

-- barriers: Regulatory affairs in Brazil are perceived as stricter compared to other Latin American countries.
+• Barriers: Regulatory affairs in Brazil are perceived as stricter compared to other Latin American countries.
 Many Dutch organisations experience Brazil’s ANVISA as bureaucratic and time-consuming.
 Furthermore, Brazil’s large developed LSH industry makes for a competitive local market.
 Dutch red ocean products therefore experience lower success rates on the Brazilian market.
-Solutions in higher price ranges might experience difficulty when entering Brazil’s public sector market.
+Solutions in higher price ranges might experience difficulty when entering Brazil’s public sector market, because it is heavily focusing on low price in order to service the poorer part of the population.

 Overview milestones & flagships